Driving directions to the Department of Public Works Public Service Center

 Coming From Reno: Take I-80 westbound.
 Exit on the 188 off ramp.
 Turn right from the off ramp at the signal.
-Go through the round-about to its 3rd exit which is Donner Pass Road.
-Continue on Donner Pass Rd. through a second round-about.
-After you drive over I-80, Stockrest Springs will be on your left.
-Turn left on Stockrest Springs.
-Turn left on Stevens Lane.
-Stevens Lane ends at 10969 Stevens Lane which is the Town of Truckee Department of Public Works Public Service Center.
+Go through the round-about to its 3rd exit which is Truckee Way.
+Continue on Truckee Way through a second round-about.
+After you drive over I-80, Stockrest Springs Road will be on your left.
+Turn left on Stockrest Springs Road then make the first left on Stevens Lane.
+Stevens Lane ends at 10969 Stevens Lane which is the Town of Truckee Department of Public Works Department Public Service Center.

 Coming From Sacramento: Take I-80 eastbound.
 Exit at the 188A exit.
-Turn right onto Donner Pass Rd.
-Turn left on Stockrest Springs.
-Turn left on Stevens Lane.
+Turn right onto Truckee Way.
+Turn left on Stockrest Springs Road then turn left on Stevens Lane.
 Stevens Lane ends at 10969 Stevens Lane which is the Town of Truckee Department of Public Works Public Service Center.

 For truck and shop deliveries, please call Fleet Services at the Town of Truckee Department of Public Works at (530) 582-7708.